-Return to Lecture Guide

-Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3
+◀ Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3

-Return to Chapter 3: Table of Contents

 Activity 3.19 - Let Them Eat Jellybeans!

 Students usually aren't aware that the sense of taste determines only roughly half of what we consider to be flavor.
 Flavor is, in fact, a combination of taste and smell.
 The demonstration outlined here, adapted from The University of Chicago's "Brain Benders," provides an excellent illustration of this.
 The direct link to Brain Benders is: http://mps.uchicago.edu/docs/reports07/BrainBenders.pdf